As Director, it is my great pleasure to introduce the Asia Institute, a School of the Faculty of Arts at the University of Melbourne.

-The Asia Institute is The University of Melbourne's key centre for studies in Asian languages and cultures.
-Our teaching programs include Arabic, Chinese, Indonesian and Japanese languages, as well as Asian, Korean and Islamic studies.
-The Asia Institute has close links with other Schools and Faculties across the University, and our programs are strongly interdisciplinary in focus.
+The Asia Institute is the University of Melbourne’s key centre for studies in Asian societies, languages and cultures.
+Our programmes include the teaching of Arabic, Chinese, Indonesian, Japanese and Korean languages, as well as the study of their modern societies.
+We also offer Islamic Studies and Asian Studies more broadly to provide comparative perspectives.
+The Asia Institute has close links with other Schools and Faculties across the University, and our programmes are strongly interdisciplinary in focus.

 On behalf of our staff and students, as well as our alumni and friends, I am delighted to welcome you to the Asia Institute.